“You can´t start the next chapter in your life if you keep re-reading the last one”

-When I returned home to Germany this time round, it was a different experience than the last time.
+When I returned home to Germany this time around, it was a different experience than the last time.
 My dad was waiting for me at airport arrivals and he immediately realised something has changed in me.
 No more tears, but instead I returned more fierce, confident and empowered as a human being.
-My mind was already made up that I would return to Africa, it just wasn't an option anymore.
+My mind was already made up that I would return to Africa, it just wasn’t an option anymore.

 This decision to go to Africa was not an easy one and it was a difficult process for not only me but my family as well.
-My loving and concerned family did not initially support my decision to leave Germany, with a good job, stable income, comfortable apartment, all those things that afforded me a safe and comfortable life in Europe, for a life in Africa.
-They felt that Africa was too far and asked me if Africa was really worth giving up life in Germany?
-I responded, "absolutely, without a doubt".
+My loving and concerned family did not initially support my decision to leave Germany, with a good job, stable income, and comfortable apartment, all those things that afforded me a safe and comfortable life in Europe, for a life in Africa.
+They felt that Africa was too far and asked me if Africa was really worth giving up life in Germany.
+I responded, “absolutely, without a doubt”.
 Over time, my family and friends grew their understanding of what Africa was really about and instead of holding me back, they supported my dreams of a life in Africa.

 There is this one picture taken during my first trip to South Africa.
 Nothing special, just me driving a car.
-But to this day my family and friends still say that looking at that picture, that they can´t remember ever seeing me that happy.
+But to this day my family and friends still say that looking at that picture, they can´t remember ever seeing me that happy.

 Daniel from NATUCATE and I became good friends and he helped me to return to Africa.
 Still today we are in contact and I made the booking for the one-year field guide course with EcoTraining through Daniel.
 I resigned from my job at the end of November 2016 and left Germany at the beginning of January 2017 to join the Professional Field Guide course.

-I would lie if I'd say it was easy.
+I would lie if I’d say it was easy.
 The first weeks were especially quite hard for me.
-There was just so much to learn and although I was interested in all the topics it was a struggle from time to time since English was not my first language, but I managed it.
+There was just so much to learn and although I was interested in all the topics it was a struggle from time to time since English was not my first language, I managed it.
 Learning in the bush is about seeing, feeling and experiencing.
 It is truly a unique experience being so deeply immersed in nature surrounded by overflowing wilderness.
 I look back now and realise that I was close to missing out on my true calling and proud that I did not give up on my dream.

 I remember a night in the Selati camp in mid-January 2016.
 I was in the restroom and heard something rustling behind me on the outside of the wall.
 I was really frightened at first, but then I realised it was an elephant.
 He walked around the corner to the front of the entrance.
-Our eyes locked as we stood face to face with one another.
+Our eyes locked as we stood face-to-face with one another.
 We stayed in this position for quite a while before the bull continued feeding.
 I felt no fear at all, although it was quite close and the elephant was very relaxed.
-At the end, I was stuck there for about half an hour together with my tent roommate Kia.
+In the end, I was stuck there for about half an hour together with my tent roommate Kia.
 It was an incredible experience.
-The next day I told everyone about what had happened and it all came back to me...why I came to Africa and how grateful I was for those who helped me to find my way to Africa.
-I aspire to be one of those people that can give the same advice to others as those have done for me.
+The next day I told everyone about what had happened and it all came back to me…why I came to Africa and how grateful I was for those who helped me to find my way to Africa.
+I aspire to be one of those people that can give the same advice to others as those who have done for me.

-Today already a half year has passed and I have just qualified as a Field Guide and Trails guide back-up.
-In a few days, I will start working as a back-up for EcoTraining and I am just extremely excited for the adventures to come.
+Today already a half year has passed and I have just qualified as a Field Guide and Trails guide backup.
+In a few days, I will start working as a backup for EcoTraining and I am just extremely excited for the adventures to come.